wp-plugins/dt-world-clock/readme.txt

 2. screenshot-2.png (show general settings for clock)
 3. screenshot-3.png (show advanced settings for clock)
 4. screenshot-4.png (place it on any widget )
-5. screenshot-5.png (show clock on front)
+5. screenshot-5.png (show clock on front, depends on theme)

 == Changelog ==